Kia Seltos: South Korea

-The SP2 Seltos debuted in South Korea on 18 July 2019.
+The Seltos (SP2) debuted in South Korea on 18 July 2019.
 Positioned above the Stonic, it is offered with two engine options, the 1.6-litre Gamma turbo petrol engine that runs on maximum of 177 PS and 27 kgm of torque with a claimed fuel efficiency of 13 km/L, and the other is a 1.6-litre U-Line diesel engine is equipped with maximum of 136 PS and 32.6 kgm of torque with a claimed fuel economy of 18 km/L. Both engines are equipped with a seven-speed dual-clutch transmission.
 It is also available with an all-wheel drive option.

 Several driver-assist functions including forward collision-avoidance assist, lane-following assist, lane-keeping assist, driver-attention warning, and high-beam assist are available as standard for all trims.

 The updated model was first unveiled in July 2022.
 The refreshed model features redesigned front clip, rear tailgate assembly, and other revisions.
 The dashboard design was revised with a single display that houses a 10.25-inch cluster and a 10.25-inch infotainment system screen, and a shift-by-wire gear lever design.